-Installing WarMAC#
+Installing WarMAC

 Attention

-$ py -m pipx install warmac
+$ uv tool install warmac

 You can ensure that you’ve installed WarMAC correctly by calling its help page like so: